Practical knowledge2025-07-01T12:04:29+02:00

 1.

-A: The rules on driving bans/probationary driving licences came into force on 1 March 2002.
+Answer: The rules on driving bans/probationary licences came into force on 1 March 2002.

 2.